Pareto-NRPA: A Novel Monte-Carlo Search Algorithm for Multi-Objective Optimization: Contributions

 In order to optimize several objectives simultaneously, a number of changes have to be made to the original NRPA algorithm.
 First of all, instead of optimizing a single policy $\pi$, we introduce a set of policies $\Pi = \{\pi_1, ..., \pi_n\}$.
 The cardinality of $\Pi$ is a user-defined hyperparameter.
 By using several policies instead of one, the algorithm is able to optimize different regions of the search space, with one policy focusing on its own region.

 At the end of a search, the original NRPA algorithm returns the best score and its associated sequence.
+The \texttt{score()} method takes as input a solution and returns the objective function values for that solution.
 In Pareto-NRPA, they are replaced by the Pareto set of non-dominated scores and the associated sequences.
 For each playout (i.e. a level $0$ search), Pareto-NRPA first samples a policy $\pi_k \in \Pi$ from a uniform distribution, then uses the policy to guide a search starting from the root where probabilities of taking actions are conditioned by policy weights.
 When the playout reaches a terminal state, the objective functions $f_1, ..., f_p$ are evaluated and returned.
 For each sequence, the policy that was followed during the playout is memorized.
 Storing the sequence-policy couples $(s, \pi_k)$ can be done in a tabular fashion or (as implemented in this work) by storing $\pi_k$ as an attribute of the evaluated sequence.
 Line 2 of Algorithm \ref{alg:pareto-nrpa} indicates that the policy is sampled from a uniform distribution.
 Using a uniform distribution promotes a similar number of function evaluations for all policies.
 More complex policy sampling methods, such as weighting policies according to their relative performance, remain an avenue for future work.

 After a level $\ell - 1$ search, instead of memorizing the best score and the associated sequence, Pareto-NRPA memorizes a non-dominated set.
 The algorithm uses non-dominated sorting \cite{deb_fast_2002} to categorize the result of a search in several fronts $F_0, F_1, ..., F_p$ and memorizes the solutions belonging to the dominating set $F_0$.
 Algorithm \ref{alg:pareto-adapt} shows that policies are adapted with respect to the solutions they have produced if and only if these solutions belong to $S^*$ (line 9).
 As such, if a policy has not led to a non-dominated solution, it will not be updated.
 In order to update each policy at least once, a minimum of one solution per policy is kept in $S^*$.
 If a policy $\pi_k$ is not represented in $F_0$,the next fronts $F_1, ...
 F_p$ are iterated through until the first solution belonging to $\pi_k$ is found.